TheBigBookMan/grad-dip/AWS Skill Builder/Services.md

 ## Systems Manager
 - able to view how the EC2 instances are working in terms of analytics
 - able to control what sort of server and application management happen on the system

+## Pricing Calculator
+- Can make pricing estimates for aws use cases
+- can make calculations based on how much usage estimating some services will have at periods of time (eg EC2 instances lower usage during weekends)

+## Virtual Private Cloud (VPC)
+- private cloud within the aws cloud and is virtual
+- virtual network
+- cofigure route tables, ip addresses, firewalls, subnets etc